-I AM AN EMERGING ART PHOTOGRAPHER dedicated to creating subjective and interpretive images of our shared American landscape.
-My work explores the trunks of cottonwoods, the gold of Mojave dust, slanted moonlight and crisp shadows, the sinusoidal curves of man’s creations, with a recognition that nature and our own hands all tell a story of what once was and may still be.
+I AM AN EMERGING EARTHSCAPE ART PHOTOGRAPHER dedicated to creating subjective and interpretive images of our shared American landscape.
+My work explores the trunks of cottonwoods, the gold of Mojave dust, slanted moonlight and crisp shadows, nature’s geometry, and the sinusoidal curves of man’s creations, with a recognition that nature and our own hands all tell a story of what once was and may still be.
 These photographic explorations can be seen overtly or faintly through metal tracks, wood splinters and marks and artifacts laid upon the topography of our once pristine lands.

 Art has been a long-time calling and a longer time arriving as I transitioned from an engineering career to the visual arts.
 My life’s experiences of solving problems of precision have confirmed that mastery of craft is proportional to one’s effort; correspondingly, I have also discovered that artistic vision, through photography, unfolds slowly, and only across extended periods of time.
-And while my journey has covered layers of time and activities, including landscape, sports and event photography, my art has grown through intense work in the National Park Photography Expedition’s landscape art program.
+And while my journey has covered landscape, sports and event photography, my art has grown through intense work in the National Park Photography Expedition’s landscape art program.
 Influences here helped me develop an aesthetic for impressionistic images that venture beyond sheer representation of nature and things, to images that consciously originate in my mind as representing an Americana Earthscape narrative.

 Earthscape, Action And Event Photographer